2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Rising Starz

-Recommended for dancers with moderate competition experience
+This RISING STARZ level is designed for dancers with moderate competition experience

-• Progressive knowledge and mastery of technical skills
+• Demonstrates progressive knowledge of technical skills

 TECHNICAL SKILL SET:

-• Dance Skills - executes clean double and triple pirouettes, leap and elevation sequences, sustaining leg extensions and leg hold turns, beginning more complex turn combinations including simple fouettés and/or à la seconde combinations
+• Dance Skills - executes clean double and triple pirouettes, progressive leap and elevation sequences, sustaining leg extensions and leg hold turns, beginning more complex turn combinations including simple fouettés and/or à la seconde combinations

 • Tap - executes progressive tap combinations with clarity, timing, accuracy and musicality, beginning intricate footwork and rhythms, time steps, maxi turns, cramp roll turns, paddle turns, pullbacks and wings